Burial: Conservation burial

-Memorial reef

-The memorial reef is a natural, alternative approach to burial.
-The cremated remains of a person are mixed in with concrete and then placed into a mold to make the memorial reef or eternal reef.
-After the concrete sets, family members are allowed to customize the reef with writing, hand prints and chalk drawings.
-After this, the eco-friendly reefs are placed into the ocean among other coral reefs where they help to repair damage to the reefs while also providing new habitats for fish and other sea communities.
-It has become a new way to memorialize the passing person while also protecting the marine environment.
-The high cost of the memorial reefs has caused this alternative form of burial to remain minimal and uncommon.
-This kind of natural burial is practiced in permitted oceans in the United States specifically in locations around Florida, South Carolina, North Carolina, Maryland, New Jersey, Texas and Virginia.

 Alkaline hydrolysis

 Alkaline hydrolysis, also referred to as resomation, is another approach to natural burial.
 It uses high temperature water mixed with potassium hydroxide to dissolve human remains.
 During this process, the body is put into an enclosed, stainless steel chamber.
 The chamber fills with the chemical and water solution and is then lightly circulated.
 After a couple of hours, the body is worn down and bone is the only thing that remains.
 The bones are then pressed down into a powder and returned to the associated family.
-The outcome is comparable to cremation but results in an environmentally friendly process that does not release chemical emissions and greenhouse gases into the atmosphere, as was confirmed after a review by the Health Council of the Netherlands.
+The outcome is comparable to cremation, but results in an environmentally friendly process that does not release chemical emissions and greenhouse gases into the atmosphere, as was confirmed after a review by the Health Council of the Netherlands.
 After this process, the water used goes to a regular water treatment facility where it is filtered and cleaned and returned to the water cycle.
-At this time, resomation is permitted for commercial use in areas throughout the United States.
-However, several other countries, including the United Kingdom are considering using this technology within their medical schools and universities.
+At this time, resomation is permitted for commercial use in areas throughout the U.S. However, several other countries, including the UK are considering using this technology within their medical schools and universities.